Question

 Answer

 This happens a lot as we think things are clean but storage seems to find those not so clean areas.
-Not uncommon to see this in stored underwear, sheets, and towels.
-The yellowing results from oxidation (slow reaction with oxygen in air to change color) of unremoved stains usually has a protein component that needs to be removed.
+It’s not uncommon to see this in stored underwear, sheets, and towels.
+The yellowing results from oxidation, the slow reaction of oxygen in the air with residual stains left behind on clothing that isn’t obvious when you put them away.
+Over time, the stains yellow and become visible months or years later.
+These unremoved stains often have a protein component that needs to be removed.
 These are big, complex structures that are best broken down using enzymes.
-Unfortunately, these materials are not found in every laundry product and they are rather slow to work.